+A vast majority of the job of a private detective is information gathering and fact-finding.
+This may be accomplished through computer searches, surveillance, conducting interviews, and going undercover.
 Private detectives may conduct follow-up investigations of already closed criminal cases.
 They may also be called to look into instances of insurance and worker's compensation fraud.
-In these instances, they may spend a great deal of time surveilling suspects to catch them in the act or collect solid evidence that proves their guilt.
+In these instances, they may spend a great deal of time surveilling suspects to collect photographic or recorded evidence.

-- Performing surveillance
+- Perform surveillance

-- Preparing reports
+- Prepare reports

-- Conducting background checks
+- Conduct background checks

-- Interviewing people
+- Interview people

-- Providing security services
+- Provide security services

 - Assisting in locating missing persons